top of page

 • You assume context is obvious because you just talked about it with someone else.

-• You want to delegate but don’t want to micromanage—so you under-explain.
+• You want to delegate but don’t want to micromanage - so you under-explain.

 The result?
 Your VA guesses.
 Or delays.
 Or over-asks.
-Not because they’re junior—but because your handoff was unclear.
+Not because they’re junior -but because your handoff was unclear.

-What a 5-Minute Great Task Brief Includes
+What a Great VA Task Brief Includes (In 5 Minutes)

 You don’t need fancy templates.
 You just need five ingredients: